sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 **TL;DR:**
 * Models incorporating narratives (TF) show limited improvement over those using solely financial data (F).
-* Gains were inconsistent, marginal and statistically insignificant ➡️ we regard it as negative results.
+* Gains were inconsistent, marginal and statistically insignificant.
+We regard it as negative results.

-### Sentiment-Based Prediction 😄🙂😞
+### Sentiment-Based Prediction

 We fed classic ML models with daily sentiments for FFR 'next value' and 'direction change' prediction (as separate tasks).